Skip to content

 More than 600 inches of snow fell this winter across California's highest peaks of the Sierra Nevada mountains.
 Feet of rain also drenched the lower elevations of the Golden State, resulting in dramatic improvements to the state's multi-year extreme drought.

-A repetitive upper-level pattern steered tropical moisture into the West Coast through a series of atmospheric river events.
+A repetitive upper-level pattern steered tropical moisture into the West Coast through atmospheric river events.

 Example of the Baron forecast model's resolution during one of the many atmospheric river events to hit California during the winter of 2022-23.